Tour de France 2023 prize money: How much does the yellow jersey win?

 There are other prizes to be won throughout the Tour de France.
 The daily combativity award comes with a €2,000 purse, and the overall combativity award earns the winner €20,000.

-There are €800 for to the first rider over the top of each hors categorie climb, €600 for category one, €400 for category two, €300 for category three and €200 for category four ascents.
+There is €800 for the first rider over the top of each hors categorie climb, €600 for category one, €400 for category two, €300 for category three and €200 for category four ascents.

 The leader of each classification receives €300 per day, except for the general classification who receives €500.